-Ever since the early days of the internet, scammers have been working to steal our money, and sometimes our identity.
-And while we as internet users have gotten more aware and are more capable of identifying scams, the bad guys have gotten better too, which means danger is still out there, lurking behind every digital corner.
+Since the internet's early days, scammers have been working to steal our money and sometimes our identity.
+And while we as internet users have become more aware and are more capable of identifying scams, the bad guys have gotten better too, which means danger is still lurking behind every digital corner.

 However, the best defense against cybercrime is not to avoid using the internet.
-Doing that would be denying ourselves all the best things the internet has to offer, such as educational resources, social media, and, of course, pictures of cute dogs.
+Doing that would be denying ourselves all the best things the internet offers, such as educational resources, social media, and pictures of cute dogs.
 Instead, the best thing you can do is to inform yourself about how hackers work and about the most common types of scams out there.

-Email scams, also known as phishing, are some of the most prevalent threats, so it's important to understand what they are as well as what they look like so that you can steer clear and stay safe while surfing the web.
+Email scams, also known as phishing, are some of the most prevalent threats, so it's essential to understand what they are and what they look like so that you can steer clear and stay safe while surfing the web.
 Read on to find everything you need to know.